Main menu:

 • PUBLIC SMOG IS KYOTO GOLD STANDARD

-The Upper Park opened in the stratosphere over the European Union in the fall of 2006, with the purchase of 51 tons of carbon dioxide (CO2) emission allowances (EUAs) in the European Union Emissions Trading Scheme (EU-ETS).
+The Upper Park opened in the stratosphere over the European Union from the fall of 2006 through 2007, with the purchase of 51 tons of carbon dioxide (CO2) emission allowances (EUAs) in the European Union Emissions Trading Scheme (EU-ETS).
+The park remained open to the public until the expiration of the offsets at the end of 2007.

 A: “CO2 in the atmosphere is now something like 380 ppm by volume.
 The atmosphere can be said to have an equivalent mass (N2 + O2) of roughly 29 atomic mass units (amu), and CO2 has a mass of 44 amu.
 One cubic meter of air is about 1.3 kg, or 1300 g.
 Multiplying this by 380 ppm, and correcting for the heavier mass of CO2, gives about 3/4 gram CO2 in 1 m3 of air.